-Eyeglass frames are made using a variety of materials that include wood, stainless steel, titanium, and plastic.
-The latest innovation in eyeglass frames is acetate.
-Many people who wear eyeglasses favor acetate frames over more conventional metal or plastic frames.
+Eyeglass frames are made using various materials, including wood, stainless steel, titanium, and plastic.
+The latest innovation in eyeglass frames is acetate—many who wear eyeglasses favor acetate frames over conventional metal or plastic frames.

 Wondering why that is and what acetate is?
-In this post, we’ll discuss what acetate is and what makes it one of the best materials for eyeglass frames.
+This post will discuss acetate and what makes it one of the best materials for eyeglass frames.

 What is acetate?

 Acetate is a plastic derived from wood pulp.
 Since acetate is plant-based, it’s environment-friendly and renewable—unlike petroleum-based plastics.
-Acetate is also hypoallergenic, so it’s an ideal frame material for people who have allergies or sensitive skin.
+Acetate is also hypoallergenic, so it’s an ideal frame material for people with allergies or sensitive skin.